tdmalone/slack-topic-updater/README.md

     yarn test

-## TODO

-* Better errors if multiple channels (or really, a non-string) are provided in the 'channel' attribute

 ## Problems?

 Please feel free to [log an issue](https://github.com/tdmalone/slack-topic-updater/issues/new), or - if you can solve a problem yourself - pull requests will be gladly accepted.
 If you add new functionality, please add tests to cover it.